PiXeL99-eng/COVID-19_Project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-To build an all-in-one Covid-19 website for India, which will be a one-stop solution to everyone’s needs
+To build an all-in-one Covid-19 website for India, which will be a one-stop solution to everyone’s needs during this pandemic.

 ### Built With